SolaceDev/solace-dev-tutorials/src/pages/tutorials/nodejs/persistence-with-queues.md

 A difference with the publish/subscribe tutorial is that for guaranteed messaging a physical endpoint resource – a durable queue, associated with the queue destination – needs to be created on the Solace message router, which will persist the messages until consumed.

-You can use SolAdmin or SEMP to create a durable queue.
+You can use Solace PubSub+ Manager, SEMP or CLI to create a durable queue.
 This tutorial assumes that the queue named `tutorial/queue` has been created.
 Ensure the queue is enabled for both Incoming and Outgoing messages and set the Permission to at least "Consume".

 `markdown:loadAndInitSolaceApi.md`